eecs280staff/tutorials/docs/debugging_guide.md

 You can see some variables directly.
 For example, `trump` is currently `"Hearts"`.

-Variables may contain "memory junk". `i` is currently `-11632`.
+Variables may contain **"memory junk"**. `i` is currently `-11632`.
 That's expected in this case, because we just haven't run the line `int i=0;` quite yet.
 In other cases, bogus values might indicate a bug!

-You can click on more complex variables like pointers, arrays, or classes to inspect their contents.
+You can **click to expand** more complex variables like pointers, arrays, or classes to inspect their contents.
 Below, I've expanded the `leader` variable to see the `Player` it is pointing to, then also expanded the `cards` array to take a look at their current hand.

 <img src="images/debug_feature_variables_1.png" width="700px" />